© Copyright 2025. All Rights Reserved by Presto Stantest Pvt. Ltd.

 Condensation Build-up

-Excess moisture inside the chamber results in water damage, rust, corrosion, electrical issues, or inaccurate test results ultimately affecting equipment durability and overall performance efficiency.
+Water in the chamber will lead to water damage, rust, corrosion, electrical problems or poor test results, which in the long run will impact equipment longevity and overall performance efficiency.

 Regular maintenance such as cleaning, checking seals and filters, and calibrating sensors, helps environmental chambers work properly for longer periods while following safety precautions and record-keeping procedures.
 The following section outlines the necessary precautions and maintenance guidelines: